newville/wxmplot/doc/comparisons.rst

 have comments or suggestions for improving this section, please use the Github discussion page.

-We believe that data visulaization and in particular exploratory data analysis are importants part of working with many kinds of scientific data.
+We believe that data visualization and in particular exploratory data analysis are importants part of working with many kinds of scientific data.
 One of the aims for `wxmplot`, and especially :mod:`wxmplot.interactive`, is to make exploratory data analysis with Python particularly easy and